Skip to main content

 3. Dock leveler and board length that can accommodate the height difference from dock to truck, and truck/trailer "float" during loading/unloading.

 The average loading dock height is between 48” and 52”.
 Many facilities may have more specific qualifications for their loading docks which can put them above or below this level.
 When considering your client’s application determine the highest and lowest truck received, in addition find the average truck bed height (note whether the trailers are refrigerated or not).
-If the differences in dock height are too great to service all traffic consider options such as wheel risers.
+If the differences in dock height are too great to service all traffic consider options such as wheel risers or aluminum wheel risers.
 This allows a dock to receive standard trailers at a 48” dock height and box trucks which would come in below the operating range of many boards and levelers.

 Knowing the maximum grade capability of your material handling equipment can help determine the dock height and dock leveler length.
 The maximum grade capability of a pallet jack is 3%, electric pallet jack 7%, electric lift truck 10% and gasoline fork tucks is 15%.
 When planning the dock height always try to strive for the least incline/decline approach to load/unload the vehicles that arrive at the dock, this will provide a longer life for the material handling equipment and the dock leveler.
+For 2025, lithium-ion forklifts offer improved sustainability and performance on grades.

 DOOR SIZE